rhn-github/Disaster_Response_Pipeline/README.md

 Credit is due to
 * [Figure Eight/Appen](https://appen.com/) for providing the Data
 * Udacity for providing the learning environment and training material
-* Rajat S & Survesh C of Udacity's Mentor teams whose guidance has helped me join the dots to understand this process...
+* Rajat S of Udacity's Mentor teams who's guidance has helped me join the dots to understand this process...